 and Linkedin as Mark Nolte.

-Early this year I was hanging out in Hollywood and looking kinda Hollywood
+Early 2014 I was hanging out in Hollywood and looking kinda Hollywood

 Its a different kind of paradise.